-Although a limited corporate structure gives members/shareholders limited liability it doesn’t mean that the directors are not potentially liable for their actions in managing the company.
+The majority of companies incorporated in the UK are limited companies.
+However this doesn’t mean that directors are ‘bullet proof’, especially when the company enters into an insolvency event.
+Although a limited corporate structure gives members/shareholders limited liability it doesn’t mean that the directors aren’t potentially liable for their actions in managing the affairs of the company.

-The Liquidator is duty bound to make investigations into the affairs of the company.
-If those investigations unravel evidence to suggest that the directors, or a connected party, has breach one of the above statutory offences then the Liquidator will have no option but to pursue the matter.
+A Liquidator is duty bound to make investigations into the affairs of the company.
+If those investigations reveal evidence to suggest that the directors, or a connected party, have breached one of the above statutory offences then the Liquidator will have no option but to pursue the matter.

-We frequently advise Insolvency Practitioners and directors in relation to the above mentioned claims.
-We pride ourselves on the service we provide and our detailed and robust approach to reaching the best outcome for our clients.
+We frequently advise Insolvency Practitioners and directors in relation to the above claims and pride ourselves in our detailed and robust approach to reach the best outcome.